FRP is my long term hobby project of Football Result Prediction.

 I was intrigued by it however my friend would not give me a copy despite myself asking many times.
 His belief was to win and keep it all to himself.

-Undeterred I sat down at my desk in my bedroom and started to code my own football pool analysis program.
+Undeterred I sat down at my desk in my bedroom in August 1983 (37 years ago) which was the the start of the 1983 football season and started to code my own football pool analysis program.

 I just worked on the English League Division 1 (this was before the Premier League).
 It was much easier to work with one division, especially when having to hand type in all the data on a Sunday from the Sunday papers.